ibm-apiconnect/apicops/README.md

   CATALOG  The catalog, identified via name or UUID, in the form, <catalog>, or <org>/<catalog>

 OPTIONS
+  -g, --gateway              Validate the gateway snapshots for the catalog

+  -n, --namespace=namespace  The kubernetes namespace to target (this will override any namespace you may have set in
+                             your kubeconfig)

-  -g, --gateway  Validate the gateway snapshots for the catalog -p, --portal   Validate the portal snapshots for the catalog
+  -p, --portal               Validate the portal snapshots for the catalog

 ALIASES
   $ apicops validatesnapshot